Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The COVID vaccines that are currently available both require two doses of the vaccine.
 Even after receiving your second dose, you will not be immediately protected from COVID-19.
 Studies show that it takes about one to two weeks after your last dose for your body to be able to protect itself against illness.

 Current information suggests it is possible that someone who has been vaccinated against COVID-19 may still have a mild or asymptomatic infection or spread the virus to others so it is important to continue taking precautions.
 Continue wearing masks and practicing physical distancing until it is clear that it is safe to stop.

-It is very important to get both doses of the vaccine so that your body develops enough antibodies to fight the COVID-19 virus if you get infected in the future.
+If you received a Pfizer or Moderna vaccine for your first dose, it is very important to get both doses of the vaccine so that your body develops enough antibodies to fight the COVID-19 virus if you get infected in the future.

 It is also very important that you receive the second dose of your COVID-19 vaccine on time.
 The time frame between the vaccine’s first and second dose is determined by the companies producing the vaccine to maximize your body’s ability to create antibodies against the virus.
 Many vaccinators will go ahead and schedule your appointment for your second dose while making your first appointment or during your appointment.

 Getting more than one dose for a vaccine is not unusual.
 In fact, it’s the norm.
 Many routine vaccines require more than one dose for maximum protection.